Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-07.md

 ### autoplay
 Like the `controls` attribute, the `autoplay` attribute is included as a single word or not at all.
 When present, this attribute tells the browser to start playing the file on load.

-<span class="label label-info">Note:</span> This is considered poor-practice, and in most cases, it is better to let the user choose whether to start the video or not.
+<span class="label label-info">Note:</span> This is considered poor practice, and in most cases, it is better to let the user choose whether to start the video or not.